 Here, flight obviously represents freedom.
 But as in all symbols, the ability to fly can also be symbolic of ‘failure to fly’, or failure to take advantage of one’s freedom.
 (If anyone flies or falls for too long, Icarus and his imaginary cousins are probably being invoked.)

-There are a number of battles, culminating in Kiki’s rescuing Tombo as he hangs suspended from the dirigible, which crashes into the clock tower.
+There are a number of big struggles, culminating in Kiki’s rescuing Tombo as he hangs suspended from the dirigible, which crashes into the clock tower.

 This is a welcome girl friendly message — not many Hollywood children’s films star girls, and girl stars don’t often come to the rescue of boys.
 In Tombo we also have a bit of a ‘manic pixie dream girl’, which is also a change for a Western audience.